indeskyz/Leap-EventTicketing/README.md

 The application uses ASP.NET Core Minimal APIs to keep the codebase:

-- **Lightweight and fast to start:** Minimal APIs eliminate boilerplate controller code, reducing overhead and speeding up development.
+- **Lightweight and fast to start:** Minimal APIs eliminate boilerplate controller code, reducing overhead and speeds up development.
 - **Clear routing:** Endpoint definitions are concise and colocated, making it easy to see which routes exist.
-- **Flexible:** Minimal APIs allow easy injection of dependencies and middleware, while still supporting all features of ASP.NET Core.
+- **Flexible:** allow for easy injection of dependencies and middleware + additional routes.
-- **Modern and future-proof:** Minimal APIs are the recommended approach in .NET 8 for simple REST services, aligning with Microsoft’s vision.

 ### Code Organization